 - Lack of Innovation: Law firm marketing departments have access to the basic tools they need to develop their proposals, but not much more.
 Consequently, innovation really does not play a role in proposal development

 Our survey showed that many firms are hungry for a new way of responding to clients, but don’t know what that looks like.
 Here’s a list of five suggestions that will help you start to think differently about your RFP process.

-Author Kathryn Whitaker is Director, Recruitment and Consulting Strategy with Calibrate Legal.
-Kathryn calls upon her 15 years of in-house law firm experience to deliver steadfast client care, strategic placement of senior talent and provide operational and performance-improvement consulting services.
+Author Jennifer Johnson is CEO of Calibrate Legal.
+Jennifer calls upon two decades of law firm experience to deliver steadfast client care, strategic placement of senior talent and provide operational and performance-improvement consulting services.